KyrosKrane/BuyEmAll/readme.txt

 - The number available from the vendor (for limited stock items).

-A breakdown of these numbers is included in the tooltip when you mouse over the Max button.
+A breakdown of these numbers is included in the Max button's tooltip.

 If you can only buy one item for any of these reasons, shift-click behaves just like a left click, picking up one of the item onto your cursor.
 If you can't buy any, then shift-click does nothing.